NBA's 'Shooting Guy' Rob Fodor is as passionate about golf as he is hoops

 A year later, Fodor went to Germany for three months, continued to build his basketball program and his name started to spread within the game’s inner circle.
 He also crossed paths in 2003 with Erik Spoelstra, then an assistant coach for the Heat.
 The two struck up a friendship and soon Fodor found himself helping the bright young mind out at camps and clinics whenever he could.

 By 2005, Fodor had landed in the ABA as an assistant with the Florida Pit Bulls under head coach, general manager and president Tim Hardaway.
-Still, golf remained a part of the picture as well, with Fodor playing mini-tour events in South Florida when he could.
+When he could, Fodor still teed it up in mini-tour events around South Florida.
 He also found himself back on the bag for Compton in 2007 for the Nationwide’s stop in Boise, Idaho.
-Upset after missing the cut, Compton headed home while Fodor made the long drive to California for the next event.
-Except Compton never made it to the next tournament.
+Upset after missing the cut, Compton headed home.
+Fodor, meanwhile, made the long drive to California for the next tournament.
+Except Compton never made it there.
 He had a heart attack at home and underwent his second heart transplant.

 “Had he been with me, I was in the middle of nowhere, no phone signal, no help, who knows what would have happened,” Fodor said.
 “But nothing good would have happened.”

 What happened to Fodor is that his rep as “The Shooting Guy” continued to grow.
-In addition to his work at a variety of camps and clinics around the globe, he served as a personal shooting instructor for a number of players in the NBA, including Alonzo Mourning.
-Meanwhile, Spoelstra’s own career was taking off, too.
-After having started his career as a video coordinator for the Heat in 1995, he was named the organization’s head coach in 2008.
+In addition to his work at various camps, he served as a personal shooting instructor for a number of players in the NBA, including Alonzo Mourning.
+Spoelstra’s own career was taking off, too.
+After having started his career as a video coordinator for the Heat in 1995, he was promoted through the organization's ranks and in 2008 named head coach.

-As the years went by, basketball took over and golf became more recreational for Fodor.
+As the years went by for Fodor, basketball took over and golf again became recreational.
 In 2015, he was named as an assistant coach with the WNBA’s Seattle Storm.
-The following September, in an effort to improve a number of player’s shooting percentages and with the game having pivoted to an emphasis on three-point shooting, Spoelstra made him the team’s first shooting coach.
+The following September, in an effort to improve a number of player’s shooting percentages and with the NBA having pivoted to an emphasis on three-point shooting, Spoelstra made him the team’s first shooting coach.